logo academy

 Bitcoin: how to get started?

-A definition is always a good starting point for thinking about the right questions.
-So, to understand how to get started with Bitcoin, we should first ask ourselves what a cryptocurrency is.
+A definition is always a good place to start when tackling a topic, all the more so if it is particularly complex.
+But don’t worry, we’ll keep it simple!To understand how to get started with Bitcoin, we should first ask ourselves what a cryptocurrency is.
 In a nutshell, it is a digital currency that can be exchanged peer-to-peer, i.e. without intermediaries such as banks or other authorities; this is why Bitcoin is also referred to as a ‘decentralised currency’.

 When sending BTC, the transactions are stored in a public ledger, called a blockchain.
 This technology, in practice, is used to track the ownership of cryptocurrencies, and is actually a chain of blocks, containing the information about the exchanges.
 In this regard, every transaction in Bitcoin is always final: once added to a blockchain, it cannot be reversed.
 This is why the blockchain is called immutable.